The 20 Best Hereditary Multiple Osteochondromas Doctors in Japan

 Gifu-shi, JP

-Haruhiko Akiyama practices in Gifu-shi, Japan.
+Haruhiko Akiyama practices practicing medicine in Gifu-shi, Japan.
 Akiyama is rated as a Distinguished expert by MediFind in the treatment of Hereditary Multiple Osteochondromas.
-Their top areas of expertise are Osteoarthritis, Hereditary Multiple Osteochondromas, Osteochondroma, Trapeziectomy, and Osteotomy.
+They are also highly rated in 18 other conditions, according to our data.
+Their clinical expertise encompasses Osteoarthritis, Hereditary Multiple Osteochondromas, Osteochondroma, Trapeziectomy, and Osteotomy.

 Distinguished in Hereditary Multiple Osteochondromas